Brazilian-style steakhouse chain Fogo de Chao files for IPO

 Fogo de Chao, a steakhouse chain offering 20 cuts of meat in Brazilian-style tableside barbecue service, has filed with U.S. regulators for an initial public offering of its shares.

-The IPO filing follows the successful listing of hamburger chain Shake Shack Inc (SHAK.N) in January and Habit Restaurants Inc (HABT.O) in November.
+The IPO filing follows the successful listing of hamburger chain Shake Shack Inc in January and Habit Restaurants Inc in November.

 Fogo de Chao, back by private equity firm Thomas H. Lee Partners LP, has 26 restaurants in the United States and nine in Brazil, according to a regulatory filing on Monday.
 (1.usa.gov/1aLU2vO)